12 Gothic, Occult, Macabre And Unusual Things To Do In London

 Occult Bookshops in London

-Locations: West End (nearest tubes Leicester Square and Tottenham Court)
+Locations: West End (nearest tubes Leicester Square, Tottenham Court and Goodge Street)

 The Sacrificial Universe by D. Chaim Smith

-London has three Justified and Ancient occult bookshops with an impressive pedigree.
+London has four Justified and Ancient occult bookshops with an impressive pedigree.
 You can get lost in them for hours.

 Location: 19-21 Cecil Ct, London WC2N 4EZ (nearest tube Leicester Square)